ashutoshsinha25/Logistic-Regression/README.md

 # Logistic-Regression
 All the necessary files are under helper folder.
-While running the code, donot preform any changes in helper file.
+While running the code, donot perform any changes in helper file.